(BRIEF EDIT, JULY 2015: I am 22 years old and I wrote this when I was 14 and it is the most embarrassing piece of "work" on my profile yet. Guaghhh.)

 You guys wouldn't believe how long this idea has been in my head.
 At least…back to November.
 Of 2007.
 It's March now.
 I would need several hands to count the times I went to bed thinking of ideas for this story and smiling at Sasori's image in my head and asking myself, "Should I write this tomorrow?"
 Well here I freaking go.
 It got its inspiration boost from a book.
 The Dorling-Kindersley Handbook of Horses.
 Seriously.
-(When I was a kid I wanted a saddlebred, a dark brown male with white stockings named Cloud, and a female appaloosa whose name I never decided.)
-Amazing how completely off-subject stuff will get you back on-subject at the most random moment.
+(When I was a kid I wanted a saddlebred.)

 Oh, also, the humanoid race felis is pronounced FEE-liss.
 Not any other way you might be thinking.

 Sasori is so goddamn OOC here that, were I a character in the Naruto world, he would seek me out and drive his thumbs into my eyes and hang me from the ceiling of a maggot-infested building by my fingernails till I starved to death.
-I warned you.
+If you continue reading, you and I have BOTH sinned.

 At the Information Vault